 If your project demands it, there are a number of encryption tools that can be deployed to protect aspects of your work by making it unreadable to all except the person who knows how to decrypt it such as:

-Using an encrypted form of communication like the mobile (and Chrome plug-in) secure messaging application Signal, an encrypted email like ProtonMail or PGP or the one-off encrypted communication, One Time Secret (available in a number of languages).
+Using an encrypted form of communication like the mobile (and Chrome plug-in) secure messaging application Signal, an encrypted email like ProtonMail or the one-off encrypted communication, One Time Secret (available in a number of languages).
 Note that researchers found a vulnerability with PGP email encryption in May, 2018.
 Digital security experts recommend temporarily disabling PGP plugins for the time being.
 See the Electronic Frontier Foundation's guide on how to do so here.

 Using Freedom of the Press Foundation's Secure Drop to pass files between team members or from sources and subjects.